zorroblue/Coordinatum/README.md

- <b>UNDER PROGRESS!!</b>

-This is a basic project of a weather app written in Python using the Tkinter library for GUI work.
+This is a basic project of a coordinate finder written in Python using the Google Maps API.

-Just realized I didn't finish this. :(